J-1 student employment must be approved by International Student and Scholar Services before work begins.

 • Name, address, phone number, and e-mail of direct supervisor

-2. Complete and have your Academic Advisor sign the J-1 Student Employment Application form
+2. Complete the J1 Student Employment Application form and obtain the required signature:

 3. E-Mail the Offer Letter and the J-1 Student Employment Application form to jinfo@unt.edu at least 5 days prior to employment start date